bafong05/cs125-finalproject/README.md

 - Change date-specific small-group info (for example, notes that were taken and attendance that day)
 - Change attendance after the day it’s recorded
 - Delete past information (events, attendance)

+Using Python, we create a connection to our database in Insomnia, and then create a cursor, and by entering in the SQL commands as a string, we can execute any SQL query we want, but we then have to gather and print the results afterwards.
+However, this means that we can sort all of our data by any metric we want, and get as specific as we need to.
+Lastly, both the cursor and connection need to be closed so that resources aren't wasted keeping them open for no reason.